AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 Using [Cash App](https://cash.app/), users can send, receive, request, and invest money peer-to-peer.
 You can also use it to send and receive stocks and bitcoin. **(TIME)** In general, it is a mobile payment platform that offers one a convenient and cashless way to handle financial transactions.
 It provides a financial ecosystem that fosters user engagement.

 It makes it easier for one to manage their money without having to go through a bank, which can be time consuming and expensive due to fees.
+The platform is easy to use and gives a user-friendly interface.
 It allows them to access their investments quickly and efficiently on the go.
+Also, it provides its users a secure digital wallet to store their money.

+It provides a wide range of features and capabilites that make it an ideal tool for managing one's finances.

 ### **<ins>When was the company incorporated?</ins>**